 In deciding among the many of the excellent nominees that make it through the initial evaluation of the campus community, the Grinnell Prize Selection Committee examines each project with three questions in mind.
 Is the project innovative?
 Has the project had or will it have a significant impact?
 Does the project advance the goal of social justice?
 Embrace, founded by our Prize recipients Jane Chen and Linus Liang, scored perfect ten's on each of these criteria.

 Founded in 2008, Embrace grew out of a class project.
 This was very nice to hear as a professor.
-Jane and Linus were enrolled in a class at Stanford titled Entreprenurial Experiences in Extreme Affordability in which their major assignment entailed designing an extremely low cost incubator to be used in rural conditions across the globe.
+Jane and Linus were enrolled in a class at Stanford titled Entrepreneurial Experiences in Extreme Affordability in which their major assignment entailed designing an extremely low-cost incubator to be used in rural conditions across the globe.

 They met that challenge by inventing an infant warmer that cost just 1% of a traditional incubator and deciding to take their invention into the real world.
 Jane has a background in management consulting and business while Linus has expertise in computer science and tech startups.
 They were able to draw on their complimentary skills to found and lead the organization they created.